-- (ii) Once the times specified in (a) of this subsection have passed, the managed care organization may initiate utilization management review procedures if the behavioral health agency continues to provide services or is in the process of arranging for a seamless transfer to an appropriate facility or lower level of care under subsection (6) of this section.
-Beginning January 1, 2025, if a managed care organization authorizes inpatient or residential substance use disorder treatment services pursuant to (a) (i) of this subsection following the initial medical necessity review process under (c) (iii) of this subsection, the length of the initial authorization may not be less than 14 days from the date that the patient was admitted to the behavioral health agency.
-Any subsequent reauthorization that the managed care organization approves after the first 14 days must continue for no less than seven days prior to requiring further reauthorization.
-Nothing prohibits a managed care organization from requesting information to assist with a seamless transfer under this subsection. - subsection.
+(ii) Once the times specified in (a) of this subsection have passed, the managed care organization may initiate utilization management review procedures if the behavioral health agency continues to provide services or is in the process of arranging for a seamless transfer to an appropriate facility or lower level of care under subsection (6) of this section.
+Beginning January 1, 2025, if a managed care organization authorizes inpatient or residential substance use disorder treatment services pursuant to (a) (i) of this subsection, the length of the initial medical necessity review process under (c) (iii) of this subsection, the length of the initial authorization may not be less than 14 days from the date that the managed care organization approves after the first 14 days must continue for no less than seven days prior to requiring further reauthorization.
+Nothing prohibits a managed care organization from requesting information to assist with a seamless transfer under this subsection.

-(c) (i) The behavioral health agency under (a) of this subsection must notify an enrollee's managed care organization as soon as practicable after admitting the enrollee, but not later than twenty-four hours after admitting the enrollee.
-The time of notification does not reduce the requirements established in (a) of this subsection. - (ii) The behavioral health agency under (a) of this subsection must provide the managed care organization with its initial assessment and initial treatment plan for the enrollee within two business days of admission, excluding weekends and holidays, or within three days in the case of a behavioral health agency that provides withdrawal management services. - in the case of a behavioral health agency that provides withdrawal management services.
+subsection. (c)(i) The behavioral health agency under (a) of this subsection must notify an enrollee's managed care organization as soon as practicable after admitting the enrollee, but not later than twenty-four hours after admitting the enrollee.
+The time of notification does not reduce the requirements established in (a) of this subsection.

+(ii) The behavioral health agency under (a) of this subsection must provide the managed care organization with its initial assessment and initial treatment plan for the enrollee within two business days of admission, excluding weekends and holidays, or within three days in the case of a behavioral health agency that provides withdrawal management services.

-(iii) After the time period in (a) of this subsection and receipt of the material provided under (c)(ii) of this subsection, the managed care organization may initiate a medical necessity review process.
+in the case of a behavioral health agency that provides withdrawal management services. (iii) After the time period in (a) of this subsection and receipt of the material provided under (c)(ii) of this subsection, the managed care organization may initiate a medical necessity review process.
 Medical necessity review must be based on the standard set of criteria established under RCW 41.05.528.
 In a review for inpatient or residential substance use disorder treatment services, a managed care organization may not make a determination that a patient does not meet medical necessity criteria based primarily on the patient's length of abstinence.
 If the patient's abstinence from substance use was due to incarceration, hospitalization, or inpatient treatment, a managed care organization may not consider the patient's length of abstinence in determining medical necessity.
-If the health plan determines within one business day from the start of the medical necessity review period and receipt of the material provided under (c)(ii) of this subsection that the admission to the facility was not medically necessary and advises the agency of the decision in writing, the health plan is not required to pay the facility for services delivered after the start of the medical necessity review period, subject to the conclusion of a filed appeal of the adverse benefit determination.
-If the managed care organization's medical necessity review is completed more than one business day after (({the}))the start of the medical necessity review period and receipt of the material provided under (c)(ii) of this subsection, the managed care organization must pay for the services delivered from the time of admission until the time at which the medical necessity review is completed and the agency is advised of the decision in writing.
+If the health plan determines within one business day from the start of the medical necessity review period and receipt of the material provided under (c)(ii) of this subsection that the admission to the facility was not medically necessary and advises the agency of the decision in writing, the health plan is not required to pay the facility for services delivered after the start of the adverse benefit determination.
+If the managed care organization's medical necessity review is completed more than one business day after (( $\{thel\}$ )) the start of the medical necessity review for the services delivered from the time of admission until the time at which the medical necessity review is completed and receipt of the material provided under (c)(ii) of this subsection, the managed care organization is medical necessity review is completed more than one business day after (( $\{thel\}$ )) the start of the medical necessity review for the services delivered from the time of admission until the time at which the medical necessity review is completed and the agency is advised of the decision in writing.